ivandokov/fluentdate/readme.md

 # FluentDate

-Format PHP Dates with ease without the need to Google the format you want.
+Format PHP dates with ease.
+You don't have to Google the [format](https://www.php.net/manual/en/datetime.format.php) string each time.
+Use plain English to set the format, almost as you pronounce it.

 ## Installation